 I had my reasons to think of this.
-And I actually succeeded by now.
+And I wished that I succeeded by now.
 There is a lot to chew on, if I tell the whole story in one go.

 I also have found a new strategy for the mechanic.
 Which is the reason why it makes me extra hyped.